-You’ll need to apply for your visa before you arrive in Australia.
-If you are eligible and your visa is granted, you will be able to work here for up to 12 months, and study for up to 4 months.
+You must apply for your visa before you arrive in Australia.
+If you are eligible and your visa is granted, you will be able to work here for up to 12 months and study for up to 4 months.
 You can leave and re-enter as many times as you like while the visa is valid.

-There are two kinds of visas in the Working Holiday Maker Program; The Working Holiday visa (subclass 417) and the Work and Holiday visa (subclass 462).
+The Working Holiday Maker Program is made up of two visas: the Working Holiday visa (subclass 417) and the Work and Holiday visa (subclass 462).
 Both allow you to work and travel in Australia for up to 12 months, but the visa you apply for will depend on which country you are from.